-He mentions that: "The results of \cite{bauer1992upper} can be used to sharpen the upper bound when $n=0$, and we expect that they can also be used to give an analogous upper bound in case $n \neq 0$."
-The above corollary confirms that such an upper bound exists, however our method is different from those used in \cite{bauer1992upper}.
+He mentions: ``The results of \cite{bauer1992upper} can be used to sharpen the upper bound when $n=0$, and we expect that they can also be used to give an analogous upper bound in case $n \neq 0$."
+The above corollary confirms that such an upper bound exists, however our method is different from \cite{bauer1992upper}.